'Just look at the stats!' - Foden becoming Man City's most reliable match-winner | Goal.com

 While his skills and vision have long marked him out as David Silva's natural successor at the Etihad, Foden is more comfortable in the penalty area and has also developed a happy knack of scoring important goals.

-With Sergio Aguero’s return frustratingly delayed by an enforced spell in quarantine and Gabriel Jesus on the bench, Guardiola again started without a centre-forward against Brighton.
+With Sergio Aguero’s return frustratingly delayed by an enforced spell in quarantine and Gabriel Jesus on the bench as he recovers from his own Covid-19 scare, Guardiola again started without a centre-forward against Brighton.

 Consequently, City didn’t find it easy against a team that had won just once in their last 17 matches, despite creating enough chances to win the game far more comfortably.